matttm/imposter-db/README.md

   > [!CAUTION]
 > This proxy only works correctly with clients that set the `DEPRECATE_EOF` flag, but support for this, is in development.
->
-> if you do find an issue, though, please document it well and raise an issue.

 > [!NOTE]
 > I am working on coding the `caching_sha2_password` and `sha256_password` authentication methods.
 Currently, only the fast_auth path and `mysql_native_password` work.